jaseem-ans/apna-demo/README.md

 # apna-demo
-this is my first Git repository
+This is My first Git Repository